Skip to content Go to the menu

 Content type: Page

 Activities and Objectives of the Association Founded in 2017, the GEEARS association (Group for Electronics, Electrical Engineering, and Automation in Robotics and Space) aims to provide students at the University of Montpellier with access to facilities and tools that enable them to carry out projects.
 Our objectives: To introduce students to the world of electronics, robotics, and space technology.
 To give students the opportunity to apply their knowledge to real-world projects.
-To design and carry out projects from start to finish related to electronics, robotics, and/or space.
-To propose and support association or personal projects.
-To welcome and introduce students from diverse backgrounds—such as mechanical engineering, biology, computer science, and environmental studies—to electronics and embedded system programming.
+Design and carry out projects from start to finish related to electronics, robotics, and/or space.
+Propose and support group or personal projects.
+Welcome and introduce students from diverse backgrounds—such as mechanical engineering, biology, computer science, and environmental studies—to electronics and embedded system programming.

 The Head Opener